Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/Renovations/comments/1ep4xdj/small_lake_house_bathroom_before_and_after/

-Ceramic tile that mimics wood grain brings warmth into wet areas where real wood becomes problematic.
-The built-in storage in black creates functional focal points.
+Why it works: Ceramic tile that mimics wood grain brings warmth into wet areas where real wood becomes problematic.
+Built-in storage in black creates functional focal points.

-r/Branches26 tiled the entire shower surround in porcelain planks that read convincingly as weathered wood.
-The random variation between pieces prevents the repetitive look that gives away cheaper imitations.
-Those black built-in niches break up the wood pattern while providing essential shower storage.
-The black shower fixtures and that unique woven light fixture maintain the material story.
+Porcelain planks that read convincingly as weathered wood covering an entire shower surround look incredible.
+Random variation between pieces prevents that repetitive look that gives away cheaper imitations.
+Black built-in niches break up the wood pattern while providing essential shower storage.
+Black shower fixtures and unique woven light fixtures maintain the material story.

-The black walls outside the shower create drama without tile expense.
-The wood shelving beside the toilet adds practical storage while reinforcing the wood element beyond the shower.
-That beige curtain softens all the hard surfaces without introducing pattern competition.
+Black walls outside the shower create drama without tile expense.
+Wood shelving beside the toilet adds practical storage while reinforcing the wood element beyond the shower area.
+A beige curtain softens all the hard surfaces without introducing pattern competition.

 Traditional Cherry Vanity with Black Granite